 It’s no longer enough to blog three times a week and release a white paper once a quarter.
 The average marketer must now use a variety of different content marketing tactics to gain visibility, and curation is fast becoming the most popular.

-According to Curata 76% of marketers now share curated content, not only to position themselves as an authority in their industry but also to strengthen their relationships with their customers too.
+According to Curata, 76% of marketers now share curated content, not only to position themselves as an authority in their industry but also to strengthen their relationships with their customers too.

 Although authority is a primary draw for using content curation, many marketers do it to improve their company’s visibility and to create a buzz around a topic or theme as well.
 Another benefit of curating content is that it boosts organic SEO, particularly if content marketers share infographics and videos.

 Content curation, if done regularly and consistently, works like a magnetic sponge – as it attracts readers who eventually become customers.
 The more you collect, filter and then share your curated content, the more your influence, network, and following will also grow.
+Content curation tools make it easier for you to search for relevant content and display your efforts on any digital service.

 If you’re stuck on ideas about how to go about curating content, here we’ve come up with 15 top tips and five techniques you can use: